-Both potential alignments on Rumrill Boulevard and Richmond Parkway merge near Appian Way and I-80 and would extend north to Hercules.
-Both alignments also include a terminus station in the vicinity the I-80-Highway 4 interchange near the Hercules Transit Center, which lies within a PDA.
+Both potential alignments on Rumrill Boulevard and Richmond Parkway include a terminus station at the Hercules Transit Center, which lies within a PDF.
+Both alignments also merge near Appian Way and I-80 and would extend north to Hercules on the same alignment.
 Two options for the track alignment for the segment north of Appian Way were identified.
 Four potential options for a terminus station location in Hercules were also identified.
-All of the four terminus station options discussed in this section can be connected to either the Rumrill Boulevard or Richmond Parkway alignments described in previous sections and as shown in Figure 6-14.
-However, the one terminus station to the west of I-80 would require a rail alignment to the west of I-80 from Appian Way northward.
+All of the four terminus station options discussed in this section can be connected to either the Rumrill Boulevard or Richmond Parkway alignment described in previous sections and as shown in Figure 6-14.
+However, the one station to the west of I-80 would require a rail alignment to the west of I-80.